nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 ![UninstallHG](images/uninstall_hidguardian.png){: .glightbox }

-- If HidGuardian is installed, click on the "Unninstall" button
+- If HidGuardian is installed, click on the "Uninstall" button
-- Wait until the utility finishes unninstalling HidGuardian, keep and eye on the text log to know what its status
+- Wait until the utility finishes uninstalling HidGuardian, keep and eye on the text log to know what its status
-- After the tool finishes unninstalling HidGuardian, close it then reboot your PC
+- After the tool finishes uninstalling HidGuardian, close it then reboot your PC

 ## Installing HidHide